Francis D. Winston

 Francis Donnell Winston (October 2, 1857 – January 26, 1941) was a North Carolina politician and judge who served as the tenth Lieutenant Governor of North Carolina from 1905 to 1909 under Governor Robert B. Glenn.

 Francis Winston, originally a Republican, became a leading Democrat after objecting to the inclusion of African Americans in the political alliance between his party and the Populists.
-He helped lead the Democrats' "white supremacy" campaigns in 1898 —when he was elected to the North Carolina House of Representatives— and in 1900.
+He helped lead the Democrats' white supremacy campaigns in 1898 —when he was elected to the North Carolina House of Representatives— and in 1900.

 Early life and education

-Winston lived in Bertie County, North Carolina, where he was raised on a plantation in Windsor called "Windsor Castle."
+Winston, son of Patrick H. Winston Sr. and Elizabeth Byrd, lived in Bertie County, North Carolina, where he was raised on a plantation in Windsor called "Windsor Castle."
 His brother was the university president George T. Winston.

-In 1873, Winston entered Cornell University but did not graduate.
+After attending Horner Military Academy, Winston entered Cornell University in 1873 but did not graduate.
 When The University of North Carolina at Chapel Hill reopened in 1875, he transferred there as the first student to register.
 He graduated from UNC in 1879.
 The following year he taught school and studied law with his father, Patrick Henry Winston.
-In 1880 he attended Dick and Dillard Law School in Greensboro and obtained his license to practice law in 1881.
+In 1880, he attended Dick and Dillard Law School in Greensboro and obtained his license to practice law in 1881.
 This same year he was appointed Clerk of Court for Bertie County, a position which he held for two years.
 After this Winston entered into a successful law practice of his own in Bertie County.